-The experts agree on one thing: quitting smoking is always a great idea, and there are no reasons you shouldn’t do it.
-But what experts don’t agree on is the exact right way to quit smoking.
-In truth, there is not only one right way to quit smoking that applies to everyone, and you need to find the right way for you.
+The experts agree on one thing: quitting smoking is always a great idea, and there are no reasons you should not do it.
+However, what experts do not agree on is the right way to do it.
+In truth, there is not one right way to quit smoking that applies to everyone; you need to find the right way for you.
 Here are some of the possible methods and how you might choose the one that’s right for you.

-The organized plan.
 Are you the kind of person who lives their life by the calendar on your smartphone or computer, with appointments and plans mapped down to the minute?
-If so, you might want to consider taking a similar approach to quitting smoking.
-Things you might do with this method include planning a definite quit date, throwing out all of your cigarettes and ashtrays, and making contingency plans for how you’ll cope when cravings strike.
+If so, you might want to consider taking a similar approach to quit smoking.
+Things you might do with this method include planning a definite quit date, throwing out all of your cigarettes and ashtrays, and making contingency plans for how you will cope when cravings strike.

-The heavy smoker’s step-down.
-You aren’t just a casual smoker who lights up after a night at the bar.
-You’ve been smoking since you were a teenager and smoke at least a pack a day, and you have your first cigarette of the day within just a couple minutes after waking up.
-You’re seriously hooked on nicotine, so you’re going to have a little harder time to completely wean off of it.
-Some of the nicotine-replacement programs like the nicotine patch or nicotine gum might be good choices for you since they allow you to begin with a higher dose of nicotine replacement and gradually taper down.
+You are not just a casual smoker who lights up after a night at the bar.
+You have been smoking since you were a teenager and smoke at least a pack a day.
+Also, you have your first cigarette within just a couple minutes after waking up.
+You are seriously hooked on nicotine, so you are going to have a little harder time to wean off of it completely.
+Some of the nicotine-replacement programs like the nicotine patch or nicotine gum would be a good choice for you since they allow you to begin with a higher dose of nicotine replacement and gradually taper down.

-Anxiety management.
-Smoking is a comfort habit for a lot of people and is a way that many people self-medicate to deal with anxiety and stress.
-Giving up that familiar habit can cause a lot of nervousness and distress for some people, so it’s important to incorporate anxiety management techniques into your plan to quit.
+Smoking is a comfort habit for many people and is a way that many people self-medicate to deal with anxiety and stress.
+Giving up that familiar habit can cause a lot of nervousness and distress, so it is important to incorporate anxiety management techniques into your plan to quit.
 In addition to establishing good habits like journaling, meditation or prayer, you may want to ask your doctor for medications like Zyban or Chantix to help manage the cravings.
 Reducing the cravings might also reduce your anxiety about quitting.

-Sheer willpower.
-When you make up your mind about something, you put all of your efforts into it and you make sure that you don’t fail.
-If you’ve decided that you want to quit smoking, your determination will ensure that you succeed no matter what you choose.
+When you make up your mind about something, you put all of your efforts into it, and you make sure that you do not fail.
+If you have decided that you want to quit smoking, your determination will ensure that you succeed no matter what you choose.
 The cold-turkey method could work well for you.
-Limiting yourself to a fewer number of cigarettes per day until you’re finally down to zero could also be effective if you’re good at holding yourself accountable.
+Limiting yourself to a fewer number of cigarettes per day until you are finally down to zero could also be effective if you are good at holding yourself accountable.

-Cognitive behavioral therapy.
 This form of talk therapy helps you to take control of your thoughts and actions by changing your thought processes and patterns.
 A trained therapist teaches you these techniques to stop unproductive thoughts and replace them with positive affirmations.
-Cognitive behavioral therapy helps you break down something big and overwhelming like quitting smoking into smaller actions that feel much more manageable and therefore you feel like you have more control over the process.
+Cognitive behavioral therapy helps you break down something big and overwhelming like quitting smoking into smaller actions that feel much more manageable, and therefore you feel like you have more control over the process.

-There’s no one right way to quit smoking, there are lots of them.
-Which ones do you think would work best for you?
+There’s no one right way to quit smoking.
+Which ones do you think would work the best for you?

 Quitting Cold Turkey

-Quitting smoking cold turkey is one of the best ways to do it.
-When you simply stop smoking, you avoid all of the pitfalls of tools like medications, patches and nicotine gum.
-The cold turkey method of quitting smoking embodies the “Band-Aid Approach” to quitting, just ripping away the cigarettes and dealing with the pain to get it done as fast as possible and with no complications.
+Quitting cold turkey is one of the best ways to do it.
+When you simply stop smoking, you avoid all of the pitfalls like medications, patches, and nicotine gum.
+The cold turkey method embodies the “Band-Aid Approach” to quitting, just ripping away the cigarettes and dealing with the pain to get it done as fast as possible.

-If this method appeals to you and you want to quit smoking cold turkey, than be sure to check out our complete guide:
+If this method appeals to you and you want to quit smoking cold turkey, then be sure to check out our complete guide: